jeansblog/ADXL355/README.md

-# ADXL355
+# ADXL355 for Jetson TX2
-Minimal Python class to read data from an ADXL355 accelerometer
+Minimal Python class and C code to read data from an ADXL355 accelerometer

 NVIDIA jetson  install